 CIC will not deal with representatives who charge for their services and are not members of one of the above groups.

-Other people who offer paid immigration advice
+Other people who offer paid immigration or citizenship advice

 Anyone who gives you paid advice before you apply or start a proceeding must be authorized.
 Unauthorized people must either become authorized or refer you to someone who is.

 If you pay a representative, they must be authorized if they:

 - act on your behalf during an immigration or citizenship proceeding by speaking for you,

 - help you choose the best immigration stream or